ricklindstrom/vibecraft/TASKS.md

  - [X] TERRAIN CALC + STRUCTURES: Add support for terrain overrides to support player collision for strutures.
  - [X] STRUCTURES: Make houses with different styles
  - [X] STRUCTURES + TERRAIN: Support multple levels of terrain overrides to support multi-story buildings
- - [X] STRUCTURES: Don't add trees where structures are located..
+ - [X] STRUCTURES: Don't add trees where structures are located.
+ - [ ] STRUCTURES: Add an AIR block type that can be used in structures but is ignored during render.
  - [ ] TERRAIN DISP: Allow swiching between displaying surfaces and blocks
  - [ ] CHUNKS: Use frustum to determine which chunks to load
  - [ ] LOD: Don't evict chunks for dropping one LOD level